mvcss/mvcss.github.com/source/styleguide/naming.md

 Tools
 -----

-As may notice in `_tools.sass`, many of the Tool classes look pretty acronym-y.
+As you may notice in `_tools.sass`, many of the Tool classes look pretty acronym-y.
 We’ll get into the gains inherent with defining Tools shortly, but for now just assume two- or three-letter classes fall under this notion.

 A class such as `.mbm` is a shorthand way to define a basic unit of bottom margin: **m**argin **b**ottom **m**edium.
 Similarly, `.mbl` would be the large variety of bottom margin.